COMBATING TRAFFICKING IN PERSONS

 This policy covers SIBCR administered research projects and closely adheres to the requirements promulgated in FAR 52.222-50 and 2 CFR Part 175.

-SIBCR employees, members, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) at any tier are required to comply with this policy.
+SIBCR employees, member investigators, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) at any tier are required to comply with this policy.

 Agent means any individual, including a director, an officer, an employee, or an independent contractor, authorized to act on behalf of SIBCR.